Dangovsky/ESTC/README.md

 Modification of led_and_buttons.
 It uses timer for changing color of led and interrupts for buttons actions.
 * 9 colors (minus white)
 * On first button click color change to white.
-* On second button click color LEDs off.
+* On second button click LEDs off.